Broad Curriculum Program | London, England

 International Programs strives to award an average of $200,000 in scholarships annually to about 100 students.

-Current FSU students who have been admitted to an international program can apply to IP scholarships through the FS4U portal (link below).
-Before applying, students should review the list of available scholarship opportunities as well as the application process instructions.
+Current FSU students who have applied to an international program can apply to the International Programs scholarship opportunity through the FS4U portal (link below).
+Before applying, students should review the list of available awards that are made from this opportunity as well as the application process instructions.

 Please note: IP scholarships are not available to in-state/out-of-state students currently on the First Year Abroad (FYA) program or First Semester Abroad (FSA) program or those who are directly enrolled at FSU Panama.
 Some scholarships may have additional eligibility criteria in addition to what is listed below.
 Please reference the Scholarship Application Instructions for complete details.